 Fig. 188 Removing wheel bolts with the lug wrench.

-4. Remove loose wheel bolts completely using the lug wrench fig. 188 and place the bolts on a clean surface.
+4. Remove the loosened wheel bolts completely using the lug wrench fig. 188 and place the bolts on a clean surface.
+Dirt, sand, road salt, or grease on the bolt threads can affect tightening and should be avoided.

 Installing a spare wheel or compact spare wheel